docker-mailserver/docker-mailserver/README.md

 ## Issues & Contributing

-Before you open an issue, please have a look this `README`, the [Wiki](https://github.com/tomav/docker-mailserver/wiki/) and Postfix/Dovecot documentation.
+Before opening an issue, please have a look this `README`, the [Wiki](https://github.com/tomav/docker-mailserver/wiki/) and the Postfix/Dovecot documentation.

 If you'd like to contribute, read [`CONTRIBUTING.md`](./CONTRIBUTING.md) thoroughly.

 ## Requirements